PKilgarriff/bank_tech_test/README.md

     - flips months and days
     - local tests run with en-gb -> remote tests using en-us
 - dateFormatter updated to no longer use toLocaleString()
+- Readme pushed to GitHub for code review

+## Next Steps

+- clarify with client how they would want negative balances handled
+- revisit possibility of a Transaction class to encapsulate further
+- redesign bankAccount.test.js to test behaviour instead of state _without_ losing test specificity

 # Appendix